elgs/MyNotes/README.md

 $ brew install node --without-npm
 $ curl https://npmjs.org/install.sh | sh
 ```
 Please note `sudo` is NOT used anywhere in the above commands.
 The reason why I want to install `node` and `npm` separately is that `homebrew` does not like `npm` to update `npm` iteslf. `homebrew` has a philosophy that everything is inside it's `Cellar`.
 I personally appreeciate `homebrew`'s clean way of doing things.
 However `npm` is just yet another package manager, which is not aware of `homebrew`'s cellars philosophy.
-Therefore, I prefer to get `homebrew` to manager `node`, and let `npm` to manage itself.
+Therefore, I prefer to get `homebrew` to manager `node`, and let `npm` manage itself.

 Extend logic volume
 ---